r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 M-Medea!?
 Is that you!?
 I wasn't sleeping!
 I was fully awake!

 **Mash:**
-{(M) I can't say I heard much resemblance myself /(F) I'm surprised how well you imitated her, Master}...
+[♂ I can't say I heard much resemblance myself /♀ I'm surprised how well you imitated her, Master]...

 ---